Mortgage Basics

 What is a Statement of Adjustments?

 Every time you buy or sell a home, a Statement of Adjustments will be prepared for your closing day.
-This document details the purchase price, credits the deposit, and prorates any pre-paid items such as property taxes and utilities.
+A Statement of Adjustments is a document that details the purchase price, credits the deposit, and prorates any pre-paid items such as property taxes and utilities.
 The purpose is to show the final amount payable by the buyer on closing day.
 In most cases, both the buyer’s and seller’s lawyers will prepare their own statement, and then combine them to create one final statement of adjustments.
+The statement is structured like any other bank statement, with debits, credits, and amounts due.

 What is a Trust Ledger Statement?